Twinkle lights make the season romantic

 Who buys that story after age of 5?

-What I didn’t like was that starting in early November we kids were told that if we wouldn’t “behave” or “help” with this and that we wouldn’t get anything from the Christ Child.
+What I didn’t like was that starting in early November, we kids were told that if we wouldn’t “behave” or “help” with this and that we wouldn’t get anything from the Christ Child.
 In Germany, there wasn’t a Santa Claus yet in the late 60s and 70s.
-Santa Claus was December 6.
+Santa Claus was called St. Nikolaus.
+He came in the night from December 5 to 6.
 Yes, there were little gifts too.
+Read more about this tradition here.

 Who could use non-gifted gifts?

-As a kid I found that this oppression obnoxious.
+As a kid I, found that this oppression obnoxious.
 I had seen the mailman bring the packages; I had secretly observed my mom when she unpacked it and seen where she had stored the items.
 Yes, I even looked at them when she wasn’t around.
 Why the threads?
 For just a toy?
 She couldn’t use it!
-The rest were clothes.
-I could use them, but most the time, I wasn’t keen of them.
+The rest of the gifts we would get were clothes.
+They were too small for her too.
+I could wear them, but most of the time, I wasn’t keen of them.
 My mom bought what she liked, which was absolutely not my style.
 Principle?
 Just to be opposed?
-No. I never was a ruffle and embroidery person.
-I loved chains, pearls, tailored, sleek.
+No. I never was a ruffle, lace, embellishment and embroidery person.
+I never liked muted colors or pastels.
+I loved chains, pearls, tailored, sleek, (faux) fur and leather.

 The threads made no sense at all.
-She couldn’t wear the clothing and when the “Christ Child”, i.e. my parents wouldn’t give them to me for Christmas, they would be too small later.
-Of course, they could give them to my younger is two months later for her birthday.
-But since the clothes were the same just in a different color doing so made not much sense.
-Thus, where was the point.
+She couldn’t wear the clothing she had bought for us kids.
+If the “Christ Child”, i.e. my parents, wouldn’t give the clothes to my siblings and me for Christmas, the clothes would be too small later.
+Of course, my parents could give the clothing to my younger sister two months later for her birthday.
+But since the clothes were the same just in a different color, doing so made not much sense.
+Thus, where was the point?

 Escape in getting sick?